 BASICS OF OIL PAINTING

-This workshop will help to get you comfortable with the process of painting with very simple and easy to understand demos and lectures.
-The class includes interesting and memorable discussions on all the basic elements of painting including, composition, massing, building form, light and shadow, and depending on your own style, knowing when a work is finished (learning how to not overwork your painting).
-Douglas delivers sound principles of painting that are an incredible foundation for your painting, and whether a person who has never ever picked up a brush, a relatively new painter or a more accomplished painter looking for some strong basic foundation principles and points to review, it will make sense.
+New exciting workshop in oil!
+This really fun and informative workshop will cover the basic principles of oil painting and get you painting simple and easy to understand objects in a short time.
+The idea of this workshop is to get you comfortable with the process of painting while teaching you how to paint dynamic and exciting paintings.
+The class includes interesting and memorable discussions on all the basic elements of painting including, composition, massing, building form, light and shadow - and depending on your own style, knowing when a work is finished (learning how to not overwork your painting).
+Douglas delivers sound principles of painting that are an incredible foundation for your painting, and whether a person who has never ever picked up a brush, a relatively new painter or a more accomplished painter looking for some strong points to review, it will make sense.

 Students will work in their own style/technique so that the finished work is their own.
-Students will paint simple still lifes which usually includes items like apples, watermelon, eggs and really common and fun things.
-You will also paint from a photo so you get the idea of what painting “en plein air/out of doors” is like, usually we paint a palm tree, a beach and sometimes a sailboat.
+Students will paint simple still lifes which usually includes items like apples, eggs and really common and fun things like donuts!
+You will also paint from a photo to help you get the idea of what painting “en plein air/out of doors” is like, usually we paint a palm tree, a beach and sometimes a sailboat.
 Depending on the skill level of each student, students are able to grow and develop at a rate that is to their comfort.
 Plan to produce a few small paintings and possibly one larger painting.
 Plan to bring notebook/sketchbook and enjoy all the demos along with some great stories to help you remember these principles that are the foundation of Douglas’ teaching.

 Class supply list: